Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: Analytical results

 for all $s$ and $\sigma$.

 The $s\cdot \sigma$-sparsity of $(s,\sigma)$-sparse vectors allows to apply standard compressed sensing algorithms for the recovery from linear measurements for which recovery guarantees have been shown.
 Due to the their similarity, {\HiHTP} inherits the results for the success of recovery for measurement matrices with small RIP constants that have been established for {\HTP} \cite{Foucart:2011}.
-See also ref.\ \cite[Chapter 6.3]{FouRau13}.
+See also Ref.\ \cite[Chapter 6.3]{FouRau13}.
+The RIP condition on the measurement matrix derived therein is $\delta_{3s} < 1/\sqrt{3}$.